 Adam Hamilton, P.E., President & CEO

 In 2017, Southwest Research Institute celebrated 70 years of scientific and technical achievements.
-Our talented scientists and engineers have made innumerable contributions advancing the state of the art in research and development, ultimately benefiting mankind.
+Our talented scientists and engineers have made innumerable contributions advancing the state of the art in research and development, ultimately benefiting humanity.
 While we are proud of our past, our focus is on the future projects to help solve our government and industry clients’ most challenging technical problems.
 This Annual Report highlights some of the accomplishments of the past year and previews some of the challenges before us as we continue to advance scientific progress and human achievement.

 Collaboration among our technical staff and with other organizations has been a hallmark of our success.
 We seek projects and programs that allow our staff to work with others for the greater good.
 Intelligent systems analysts work with automotive engineers to devise new models of mobility.
 Computer scientists work with chemists to turbocharge drug development technology.
 We introduced the Human Performance Initiative to better understand the complex biomechanical and physiological components of physical performance and health.
 We’re part of a team designing, building and operating a 10 MWe pilot plant to demonstrate smaller, cleaner and more efficient power production technology.
 Our industry-specific consortia pool the resources of many to resolve problems for all.
 In 2017, we secured a patent to locate and mitigate corrosion damage on hard-to-inspect pipelines installed under surface features.
 The Cyclone Global Navigation Satellite System, the first Institute-designed and -built spacecraft, was launched, and the SwRI-led Juno mission continues to collect incredible images and data as it orbits Jupiter.